ezramorse/mens/README.md

 ## Routes

-By supplying a path/filename in the **routes** property of the mens constructor, these routes will be setup in the webserver to render the components they are attached to.
+By supplying a path/filename in the **settings** property of the mens constructor, these routes will be setup in the webserver to render the components they are attached to.
 While you can use the built in templating engine, any valid mithril controller/view component will also work.
-Assuming **routes** has the value "serverRoutes.js":
+Assuming **settings** has the value "routes.js":

-**file: serverRoutes.js**
+**file: routes.js**
 ```js
 module.exports = {
 	'/' : m.components.helloWorld,